GridTools/gt4py/docs/quickstart.rst

     another_example_gtmc = gtscript.stencil(backend="gtmc", definition=stencil_example)

-The generated code is written to and compiled in a local '.gt-cache' folder.
+The generated code is written to and compiled in a local '.gt_cache' folder.
 Subsequent invocations will check whether a recent version of the stencil already exists in the cache.

 --------